top of page

 Hours: Monday - Friday: 8 AM - 12 PM and 12:30 PM - 4 PM

 Please Note: A parent or legal guardian must be present with a child under 18 years old.
 Legal guardians must bring proof of guardianship.
-Outreach clinics are held in Sebewaing and Harbor Beach.

 Huron County Immunizations Program nurse holding stethoscope